 Hello!
 I know a lot of you have a hard time working through those long GMAT reading comprehension passages, so I thought I’d share a few tips for how you can improve.
 After you’ve watched the video, let us know if you have any questions in the comments below.
 And, happy holidays from Magoosh :).

 Hello!
 Taking notes on GMAT reading can be tough: you’re not sure what the important points are and the process just slows you down.
 Well, the tip for this week is practice makes perfect!
 Your note taking skills can and WILL improve over the course of your studies, and I’ll show you how.
 Follow along with the […]

 This article is the seventh in a series of real-world issues that could be useful background in interpreting GMAT Critical Reasoning and Reading Comprehension questions.
 Here are the first six articles 1) Economics: Supply and Demand 2) Economics: Labor and Wages 3) Economics: Inflation, unemployment, and interest rates 4) Law: “beyond any reasonable doubt” 5) […]

-The passage Most educated people of the eighteenth century, such as the Founding Fathers, subscribed to Natural Rights Theory, the idea that every human being has a considerable number of innate rights, simply by virtue of being a human person.
-When the US Constitution was sent to the states for ratification, many at that time […]
+Sample Reading Comprehension Passage Most educated people of the eighteenth century, such as the Founding Fathers, subscribed to Natural Rights Theory, the idea that every human being has a considerable number of innate rights, simply by virtue of being a human person.
+When the US Constitution was sent to the states for ratification, many at […]